-We rear three different strains of a slow growing bread called 'Hubbard'.
-The Hubbard breed is designed to grow slowly, roam freely, and lay down fat from eating pasture.
-You may notice some slight variations in the colour of our birds, this is due to the genetics of these slightly different breeds and their 'colour gene', this makes no difference to the texture or flavour of our birds.
+You may notice some slight variations in the colour of our birds and their meat, this is due to the genetics of these two slightly different strains of Hubbard and their 'colour gene'.
+The difference in the colour of their skin makes no difference to the texture or flavour of our birds.
 It is the life and the diet of our properly free range chickens that creates the flavour we are famous for.

-Our free range chickens are slow-grown in small groups, free to roam outside on healthy hillside pastures in natural light, and with the freedom to display their natural instincts such as scratching for food and dust bathing.
+Our free range chickens are free to roam outside on woodland pastures in natural light, and with the freedom to display their natural instincts such as scratching for food and dust bathing.
 These contented birds have properly developed bones and muscles and a strong natural immunity from scratching and pecking in the soil.

-All our free range chickens are raised amongst lush pasture, which not only provides our birds with a wonderful healthy environment to explore, the pasture also makes up a proportion of our chicken's diet.
+All our free range chickens are raised amongst woodland pasture, providing our birds with a wonderful healthy environment to explore.

-Pipers Farm Properly Free Range Chickens are healthy, nutritious food, grown without the use of antibiotics, and safe from all the food poisoning bacteria associated with intensive farming and factory slaughterhouses.
+Pipers Farm Properly Free Range Chickens are healthy, nutritious food, grown without the need for any routine use of antibiotics, and not exposed to the significant problems of food poisoning bacteria associated with industrial-scale systems of farming and processing.

-We work with three incredible family farms who rear our properly free range chicken.
+We work with a handful of incredible farms who rear our properly free range chicken.
 Our talented, likeminded farmers work to our standards to ensure every chicken reared is of exceptional quality and has been produced in a way you can have complete confidence in.
 We work closely with our farmers to ensure we are treading as lightly as possible on the land and producing delicious nutritious food for your table.